 When looking into options at the end of a marriage, you may run across the terms “divorce,” “separation,” and “legal separation.”

 Just like a divorce, a legal separation deals with these issues, except that the final order issued by a judge says that the couple is still married.
 A legal separation can be converted into a dissolution of marriage, but you probably want to speak with an attorney before choosing which to file in the first place and most people go straight for the divorce.

 A separation is a little more well known.
 It’s when a married couple remains married but lives separately for a while.
 It’s a good idea, if you and your spouse are separating, to write up a contract of some sort with your spouse especially with regard to issues concerning any children you have in common.

-Check out more resources from divorce attorney, Mary Daugherty, by following us on Facebook, Twitter, and YouTube @COSlawyerMary.
+Check out more resources from Colorado Springs divorce attorney Mary Daugherty, by following us on Facebook, Twitter, and YouTube @COSlawyerMary.